New members are always welcome and it is easy to join.

 How is ‘Photographer of the Year’ decided?

-The competition places decide who becomes Photographer of the Year.
+A cumulative merit table of scores decides who becomes Photographer of the Year.
 Only 18 of your 22 entries count, allowing you to miss a competition or two yet still compete for Photographer of the Year.

 What is the ‘Picture of the Year’?